SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 	* You can download the NuoDB binaries for various platforms here - https://www.nuodb.com/dev-center/community-edition-download

 * A machine on which to install Zeppelin.
-	* This could be one of the TE's or a separate machine or even a laptop.
+	* This could be one of the NuoDB Transaction Engines (TE's), or a separate machine/cloud instance, or even a laptop.
 	* Ideally the Zeppelin server should be in close proximity to the data source in order to reduce latency.

 ## Installation